Sienci-Labs/Resources/laserbeam/lb-software/ytsb-lb-offsets-in-gsender.md

 &nbsp;
 <ol start="4">
   <li>While the same exact method can be applied to all other mount sizes, there is no need as this offset will stay consistent between all of them due to the fact that the center point of the bracket stays consistently aligned to the router/ spindle center throughout all versions.
-Thus to simplify, for the y-offset: <b><i>(The distance between the mount’s center and front edge)</i> + <i>(the thickness of one of the Vortex mount plates)</i> + (1/2  width of the LaserBeam diode)</b></li>
+Thus to simplify, for the y-offset: <b><i>(The distance between the mount's center and front edge)</i> + <i>(the thickness of one of the Vortex mount plates)</i> + (1/2  width of the LaserBeam diode)</b></li>
 </ol>
 &nbsp;